jpiechowka/xtea-file-encryptor/README.md

 [XTEA.exe] is path to the XTEA File Encryptor executable

-[file] is path to file to be encrypted/decrypted
+[file] is path to the file to be encrypted/decrypted

 [-e/-d] is used to specify if you want to perform encryption or decryption